raheemiqram/django_base/README.md

 - python-instagram: Facilitates communication with the Instagram API for various Instagram-related functionalities.
 - tweepy: A Python library for easy interaction with the Twitter API.

-Additionally, Djang_base features pre-built modules that you can customize and extend based on your specific project requirements:
+Additionally, Django_base features pre-built modules that you can customize and extend based on your specific project requirements:

 - Authentication (auth): Handles user authentication, login, registration, and password management with a secure user authentication system.
 - Catalog: Manages product listings, categories, and related information for e-commerce and inventory-based applications.